kstenschke/phenakistoscope/README.md

 # Phénakisticope

-Touch-based animation of historic phénakisticope illustrations.
+Touch-based animation of historic phénakisticope illustrations (fun on the iPad).

 See https://en.wikipedia.org/wiki/Phenakistiscope